Stuka Jr.: New Japan Pro-Wrestling (2014–2024)

-US work (2016–present)
+Ring of Honor (2016–2019)

-Through CMLL's working relationship, Stuka Jr. has worked for the US-based Ring of Honor (ROH) on several occasions over the years.
+Through CMLL's working relationship, Stuka Jr. wrestled for Ring of Honor (ROH) in the United States on several occasions.
 He made his ROH debut on July 16, 2016, losing to Kamaitachi (who had worked for CMLL before joining ROH).
-Stuka Jr. returned to ROH in June 2018, during the company's tour of Texas.
-On the first night Stuka Jr., Atlantis and, Guerrero Maya Jr. defeated SoCal Uncensored (Christopher Daniels, Frankie Kazarian, and Scorpio Sky).
-The victory led to a match for the ROH World Six-Man Tag Team Championship, losing to then-champions The Kingdom (Matt Taven, T. K. O'Ryan and Vinny Marseglia).
-Stuka Jr. was invited back for ROH's 2018 Survival of the Fittest tournament on November 4, where he lost to its winner Marty Scurll in the opening round.
-Stuka Jr. and Guerrero Maya Jr. represented CMLL at the 2019 Crockett Cup tournament on April 27, 2019 in Concord, North Carolina.
-The duo lost to Royce Isaacs and Thomas Latimer in the first round of the tournament to be eliminated.
+Stuka Jr. returned to ROH on June 15 and 16, 2018, during the "State of the Art" tour in Texas.
+On the first night, he, Atlantis and Guerrero Maya Jr. defeated SoCal Uncensored (Christopher Daniels, Frankie Kazarian and Scorpio Sky).
+The next night, they unsuccessfully challenged The Kingdom (Matt Taven, T. K. O'Ryan and Vinny Marseglia) for the ROH World Six-Man Tag Team Championship.
+On November 4, Stuka Jr. participated in the Survival of the Fittest tournament, losing to winner Marty Scurll in the opening round, which also involved Silas Young.
+On the December 1 episode of Ring of Honor Wrestling, Stuka Jr. and Guerrero Maya Jr. failed to win the ROH World Tag Team Championship from Kazarian and Sky.